 To provide affordable benefits to eligible workers, the SDI program has systems in place to detect and deter fraud.
-Report suspected fraudulent activity to the EDD (askedd.edd.ca.gov/ReportFraud.aspx) or contact the Fraud hotline at 1-800-229-6297.
+Help fight fraud (edd.ca.gov/about\edd/fraud.htm) by reporting suspected fraudulent activity to the Ask EDD (askedd.edd.ca.gov/s/) fraud reporting form, or contact the Fraud hotline at 1-800-229-6297 or fax1-866-340-5484.